Google Ads for Pest Control Companies Australia | MarketInc

 Why this separation matters for pest control businesses

-Pest control Google Ads campaigns split cleanly into two distinct problems.
+Pest control google ads campaigns split cleanly into two distinct problems.
 The first is urgent residential work: cockroaches, rodents, ants and spiders that a homeowner wants dealt with this week.
 The person searching "cockroach exterminator" or "pest control near me" is ready to book and will call within minutes of clicking.
-We bid aggressively on these terms, keep the phone number front and centre on every landing page and use call extensions on every ad.
-The second problem is planned and high-value work: termite inspections, baiting programs and commercial contracts where the customer is comparing multiple providers before committing to a job worth A$2,000 to A$12,000.
+We bid aggressively on these terms, keep the phone number front and centre on every landing page and use call only ads on mobile.
+The second problem is planned and high value work: termite inspections, baiting programs and commercial contracts where the customer is comparing multiple providers before committing to a job worth A$2,000 to A$12,000.
 For these, commercial intent searches like "termite inspection cost" and "termite treatment quote" get their own Search campaigns and RLSA for returning visitors in the comparison phase.
 The informational queries, where the search volume looks attractive but intent is nowhere near booking, get excluded entirely.
 "How to get rid of cockroaches" searches at 40,500 per month in Australia but almost nobody searching that phrase is about to pay a professional.
 Mixing these intent types into one campaign consistently inflates the cost per booked treatment because the budget is spread across searches that will never convert into work on the calendar.

 Our process

 Six steps from audit to a full booking pipeline.
+Inbound pest control calls typically arrive within the first week of a properly structured campaign, with a stable cost per booked treatment usually taking 30 to 45 days as Smart Bidding completes its learning phase on real call data.
 Every Google Ads engagement starts with getting tracking right before a single campaign is touched or created.

 01